moby/moby/docs/sources/reference/commandline/cli.md

       --rm=true            Remove intermediate containers after a successful build -t, --tag=""         Repository name (and optionally a tag) to be applied to the resulting image in case of success

 Use this command to build Docker images from a Dockerfile and a "context".

 The files at `PATH` or `URL` are called the "context" of the build.
 The build process may refer to any of the files in the context, for example when using an [*ADD*](/reference/builder/#dockerfile-add) instruction.
-When a single Dockerfile is given as `URL` or is piped through STDIN (`docker build - < Dockerfile`), then no context is set.
+When a single Dockerfile is given as `URL` or is piped through `STDIN` (`docker build - < Dockerfile`), then no context is set.

 When a Git repository is set as `URL`, then the repository is used as the context.
-The Git repository is cloned with its submodules (git clone –recursive).
-A fresh git clone occurs in a temporary directory on your local host, and then this is sent to the Docker daemon as the context.
-This way, your local user credentials and vpn's etc can be used to access private repositories.
+The Git repository is cloned with its submodules (`git clone -recursive`).
+A fresh `git clone` occurs in a temporary directory on your local host, and then this is sent to the Docker daemon as the context.
+This way, your local user credentials and VPN's etc can be used to access private repositories.

-If a file named ``.dockerignore`` exists in the root of ``PATH`` then it is interpreted as a newline-separated list of exclusion patterns.
-Exclusion patterns match files or directories relative to ``PATH`` that will be excluded from the context.
+If a file named `.dockerignore` exists in the root of `PATH` then it is interpreted as a newline-separated list of exclusion patterns.
+Exclusion patterns match files or directories relative to `PATH` that will be excluded from the context.
 Globbing is done using Go's [filepath.Match](http://golang.org/pkg/path/filepath#Match) rules.

 See also: